szabgab/perlmaven.com/sites/en/pages/fetching-several-web-pages-in-parallel-using-anyevent.md

 and with that we use the `http_get` function of the [AnyEvent::HTTP](https://metacpan.org/pod/AnyEvent::HTTP) helper module.

-Basically AnyEvent provides its own loop, the so-called <b>event-loop</b> that runs when we call `$cv->recv`. `$cv` has an internal counter.
+Basically AnyEvent provides its own loop, the so-called **event-loop** that runs when we call `$cv->recv`. `$cv` has an internal counter.
 It is increased by every `$cv->begin` call and decreased by every `$cv->end` call.